tier4/TILDE/src/tilde_vis/README.md

 ## Description

-Sample application which uses topic info or PubInfo.
+Sample application which uses topic info or MessageTrackingTag.

 ## Requirement